phetsims/paper-land/docs/use/example-program.md

     // range for the value as the program moves. const range = new phet.dot.Range( 0, 100 );

-    // If true, Text will be drawn to the board to display the value for debugging const showText = true;
+    // If true, Text will be drawn to the display to display the value for debugging const showText = true;

     // number of decimal places when representing the value const decimalPlaces = 0;

-    // font size for debugging text to see the value on the Board const fontSize = 50;
+    // font size for debugging text to see the value on the display const fontSize = 50;

-    // positioning of the debugging text, relative to the top left of the board const textLeft = 50;
+    // positioning of the debugging text, relative to the top left of the display const textLeft = 50;
     const textTop = 50;